 • There’s no waiting period for legal separation like there is for divorce.

-• Separation allows adherence to religious views or personal beliefs that may disapprove of divorce.
+• Separation allows adherence to religious views or personal or religious beliefs that may disapprove of divorce.
+Some couples choose legal separation for religious reasons or due to their religious beliefs, as it allows them to remain married while living apart.

-• Separation allows a more favorable waiting period to meet California’s residency requirements for spouses who have just moved to the state.
+• Unlike divorce, legal separation allows a more favorable waiting period to meet California’s residency requirements for spouses who have just moved to the state.

-• You and your spouse can enjoy some benefits of marriage, like health insurance and military benefits, while still living apart.
+• You and your spouse can enjoy certain benefits of marriage, like healthcare coverage, social security benefits, and other marital benefits, while still living apart.
+These benefits might be lost in divorce.

 • Legal separation is not permanent and can be reversed if spouses have a change of heart.
-Some spouses choose to attend marriage counseling during this time in order to make a decision about reconciliation and divorce.
+This provides an opportunity for potential reconciliation before making a final decision.
+Some spouses choose to attend marriage counseling during this time to decide on reconciliation and divorce.

-• Once separated, property and income acquired is considered separate property rather than community property, so it will likely not be subject to property division upon divorce.
+• Once separated, property and income acquired are considered separate property rather than community property, so they will likely not be subject to property division upon divorce.
+The date of separation is a critical legal milestone because it determines when community property stops accumulating.

 • Moving forward with a divorce is usually simpler if spouses are already legally separated.